the1lab/1lab/src/Cat/Instances/Poly.lagda.md

       (λ x → Families-are-categories _ x (opposite-is-category Sets-is-category))
 ```

-It is entirely mechanical to calculate that morphisms in $\ht{Poly}$ are
+It is entirely mechanical to calculate that morphisms in $\thecat{Poly}$
-given by pairs of a reindexing together with a contravariant action on
+are given by pairs of a reindexing together with a contravariant action
-the families.
+on the families.
 It is _so_ mechanical that we can do it automatically:

 ```agda
 poly-maps : ∀ {ℓ} {A B} → Iso